 9. Are there specific suppliers I should get materials from?

 If you have tiles, cabinetry, wood, plumbing or other materials you need to pick out for your renovation, it’s possible that your contractor will refer you to specific suppliers they work with.
 You’ll want to know who they are and where they’re located seeing as you’ll have to go there to make your choices.
-Seeing who your contractor does business with give you a better sense of what kind of relationships he builds with others – most likely indicating his level of professionalism.
+Seeing who your contractor does business with gives you a better sense of what kind of relationships he builds with others – most likely indicating his level of professionalism.

 10. Could the price of the project go up during the work?